 Download the french catalogue of self-guided or guided tours offered by the museum.

 Each tour can be followed by a fun, artistic, practical workshop, linked to the theme of the visit.

 Tailor-made programmes can also be designed in consultation with the museum’s visitor information department.

-Groups are free to visit the museum with a teacher or supervisor.
+Groups are allowed to visit the museum with a teacher or supervisor.

 The Adrien Dubouché National Museum provides teachers with worksheets for students and educational packs about the permanent collections.

 These resources have been produced by a National Education expert teacher and can be used to prepare, lead or extend your tour of the collections.

 Groups may visit the museum with a national tour guide.

 The tours can be 1 hour, 1 hour 30 minutes or 2 hours long.